20+ Awesome Restaurants In Columbia, SC

 Hunter-Gatherer is Columbia’s oldest craft brewery, this location being their second.
 The first opened in 1995.

-We hope you loved this list of our favorite restaurants in Columbia!
+We hope this list of the best restaurants in Columbia is helpful for your next meal out.
 It was really fun to put together and will hopefully provide you with a couple of new spots to try.